-The platypus is perhaps the most wonderfully weird animal that nature has to offer – so you won’t want to miss a chance to experience these illusive little water babies.
-Just over an hours’ drive from the Melbourne (through the stunning Yarra Valley wine region), you can play with a platypus during this exclusive close-up encounter at the Victoria Zoos’ Healesville Sanctuary.
+The platypus is perhaps the most wonderfully weird animal that nature has to offer – so you won’t want to miss a chance to experience these elusive little water babies.
+Just over a one-hour drive from Melbourne (through the stunning Yarra Valley wine region), you can see a platypus at play during an exclusive close-up encounter at the Victoria Zoos’ Healesville Sanctuary.

 How to experience it: Try your hand at being the animal’s keeper in this once-in-a-lifetime experience.
-After a quick video presentation and briefing from the Healesville Sanctuary keepers, you’ll wade in the animal’s ‘play pool’ and have the opportunity to tickle, feed and see these unique little creatures swimming through the water.
+After a quick video presentation and briefing from the Healesville Sanctuary keepers, you’ll wade in the animal’s ‘play pool’ and have the opportunity to stand among these unique little creatures swimming through the water.
 This experience is extremely popular, so booking ahead of time is a must.

 Where: Australia Zoo, just over an hour drive north of Brisbane on the Sunshine Coast